makewiz/OSRSTradingTools/ProjectInstructions.md

 - 1 day data should be accurate.
 After that accuracy can degrade so that the database wont grow too large.
 - Application should calculate day change for items.
 - Discord bot shuld send private messages to users.
+- Discord users should be able to receive day change notifications with selected limits
 - Backend should fetch new price data once in a minute.
 - Web UI should have item page which is opened from the list and it shows item buy and sell price data on a graph and everything else more detailed data.
+- Discord users should be able to unsubscribe from notifications with commands from discord
+- The logic should keep the amount of notifications reasonable for the users.

 Price api documentation: